If you’ve lost hand function after a spinal cord injury, learning how to use tenodesis grasp can help you become more independent.

 A tenodesis splint is an orthotic device that spinal cord injury patients can wear over their hand and forearm.
 It helps guide grasp and release movements, providing the extra support individuals may need to perform tasks on their own.

-Tenodesis splints for spinal cord injury patients are custom-made to perfectly fit each individual’s hand and wrist.
+Typically, tenodesis splints for spinal cord injury patients are custom-made to perfectly fit each individual’s hand and wrist.
 This helps ensure that the orthosis is comfortable, stays put, and does not constrict blood flow.
+Talk to your occupational therapist to see if a tenodesis splint would benefit you.

 Check out the video below to see how a tenodesis splint helps support finger movements.